Hoz01/User-Create/README.md

 ## Common Issues
 ### ❌ **Error `TclError: Can't find a usable init.tcl`**
 - Solution: Reinstall **Python with Tcl/Tk included**.
-- Test: Run `python -m tkinter` to verify the installation.
+- Test: Run `python -m PySide6` to verify the installation.

 ### ❌ **Error `403 Forbidden` when creating a user**
 - Ensure the service account has administrative permissions.